EKMallon/UNO-Breadboard-Datalogger/ReadMe.md

 **dataString = dataString + String(YourSensorVariable);**

 The code then saves all the ascii characters in dataString to the SD card automatically.
+The code assumes you already have an empty text file 8.3 named: datalog.txt on the SD card waiting for that data.
+You can make and save this file with any generic text editor.

 You will find an introduction to the different types of sensors that you can use with the UNO logger at: